 Our best overall pick is the Gillette Venus Platinum Extra Smooth Razor, which features an ergonomic handle, pivoting head, and moisture strips for a close, clean shave.
 If you're on a budget, consider the Nylea FlexShave 6-Blade Razor, which has a six-bladed head for precision shaving.

 - Joshua Ross is an esthetician and celebrity facialist with over 15 years of experience in the beauty industry.
 He is also the founder of SkinLab, a Los Angeles beauty boutique offering a range of cosmetic services for the face and body.

 - Jodi Shays has been a licensed esthetician in California for 20 years.
 She is the owner of Queen Bee Salon & Spa in Culver City, which offers treatments from waxing, facials, tanning, and more.

 What to Look For in a Razor

-Since there are various types of razors out there, one of the most important things to consider when buying one is the body part you're looking to shave.
+One of the most important things to consider when buying a razor is the body part you're looking to shave.
 Most can be used on the legs, arms, underarms, and bikini line, though some models are designed specifically for shaving certain areas.

 For general shaving on your body, Shays says to go with a multi-bladed razor with a pivoting head: "This is great for harder-to-reach areas and little crannies on the bikini lines."
 Moisturizing strips are also a great feature to look for.
 If you're looking to shape your eyebrows or dermaplaning your face, a smaller single-blade razor may be a better choice.